-em Overview

-System Name:

-Vendor:

-Business Purpose:

-essment Objectives
+Assessment Objectives

-Information Storage Requirements: (Must include what data will be stored w ithin the system)
+Information Storage (Must include what data will be stored within the system)

+Requirements:

 Service Criticality:

+Data

+Retention/Service

-Data Retention/Service Longevity Needs:
+Longevity Needs:

 Other Consideration:

-tem Approval Criteria
+System Approval Criteria

-P Yes No

-Was a Primary Criteria Used to Approve The System.

-If Yes, which Primary C This Criteria. riteria was used?
-Explain Rationale For Using g

-Vendor Stability Regulatory/Complianc (See page 2 of IT Vend e Hor Assessment Policy For Descriptions)
+Yes No Was a Primary Criteria Used to Approve The System.
+If Yes, which Primary Criteria was used?
+Explain Rationale For Using This Criteria.
+Vendor Stability Regulatory/Compliance (See page 2 of IT Vendor Assessment Policy For Descriptions)

-If No, which Secondary y Criteria was used?
+If No, which Secondary / Criteria was used?
 Explain Ration ale.

-Information Ownership
+Information O )wnership

-Information Privacy and d Security
+Information Pr ivacy and Security

-Service Availability:
+Service Availab oility:

+Disaster Recov very:

-Disaster Recovery: Long Term Information Accessibility:
+Long Term Info ormation Accessibility:

-ndor Assessment Policy For Descrip ations)

-(See page 5-4 of it ver Hadi Assessment Folley For Descrip 7001137
+(See page 3-4 of IT Ver ndor Assessment Policy For Descrip tions)

-L

 Yes No

-Does This System Have e Highest Service Criticality Level?
+• e Highest Service Criticality Level?

-If Yes, please explain t he business continuity plan for the s system.
-Component s/Conside rations
+he business continuity plan for the system.
+Components/Conside erations for the

-for the plan should inc - · , ,
+plan should include: (I d and the second section

-• oon must the system be back up and d operating)
+Recovery Time (how soon must the system be back up and operating)

-• ow frequent must backups be)
+, · t (i.e how frequent must backups •

-- ter recovery plan or configuration t o accommodate the above.
+up/disaster recovery plan or config uration to accommodate the above.

-• ckup plan (if applicable)
+ata backup plan (if applicable)

-System security or desi
+ry or design components

-or Personnel In Charge of System Re ecovery
+ntacts or Personnel In Charge of Sy •

-rvice Level Agreements that addres •

-3 '
+Contract Provi sions/Service Level Agreements tha at address the above points.

 Yes No

-Does This System Store e Data Subject To FERPA Requirem nents?
+Does This System Store e Data Subject To FERPA Requireme ents?

-If Yes, does the vendo r agreement have the terms set fort th in Exhibit

-A of the IT Vendor Ass
+If Yes, does the vendor r agreement have the terms set for th in Exhibit A of the IT

+Vendor Assessment Po olicy?

-cluding Exhibit A terms if terms are i not
+Justification for not inc cluding Exhibit A terms if terms are not included.

-included.

-sessment Approvals
+Assessment Approva

-ls have reviewed the above informa ition and agree that t the system is
+The below listed individuals have reviewed the above information and agree that the

-oropriate for use by KC0 GPA.
+system is appropriate for use by EMKS.

-OTD Dala Laral Dala

-OTD Role Legal Role Busines
+DTD Role Legal Role Business Owner Role

-James.
-NI Owner Kole

 Name: Name: Name:

 Date: Date: Date:

 Operations Role

 Name:

 Date:

 Exhibit B- FERPA Compliance Checklist

 A purpose for transferring data to the Vendor via the solution has been defined.
-The purpose is:
+The purpose

 The data being transferred to the Vendor via the solution has been defined.
 The data to be transferred is: